Audio & video options for faculty

 Option 2: YouTube

-PCC does not provide instructor accounts for YouTube, but you can use your private account to store video for use in your class.
+PCC does not provide instructor accounts for YouTube, but you can use your private account to store videos for use in your class.
 You can use YouTube’s captioning, editing, and embed tools to edit and deliver your video.
 Since it is your private account, you manage the channel and its privacy level.
 You can record from a webcam directly into YouTube or upload a video.
 Initially, a new YouTube account has a 15-minute video length limit, but you can extend that time limit by following these instructions.

 1. Set up a YouTube account (if you don’t already have one)